maelquerre/meals/README.md

 ### Portions preferences (recommendations)

-The initial recommendations are called `portions preferences` to be more general.
-These portions preferences are customisable.
+Portions preferences are quantities of food groups that are preferred to be eaten within a day or a week.

-The API gives recommendations based on [PNNS](https://www.mangerbouger.fr/PNNS/Le-PNNS/Qu-est-ce-que-le-PNNS).
+The [Project's API](/Glascode/meals/tree/master/pages/api/meals) gives recommendations as default portions preferences, based on [PNNS](https://www.mangerbouger.fr/PNNS/Le-PNNS/Qu-est-ce-que-le-PNNS).

 <details>
 <summary>Recommendations</summary>